-Term Definition EMP(C) Environmental Management Plan (Construction) Environmental harm As defined by the EP Act, including nuisance, serious and material environmental harm.
-ESC Erosion and Sediment Control ESCP Erosion and Sediment Control Plan EY Exceedances per year IFD Intensity Frequency Duration Rainfall erosivity The ability of rainfall to cause erosion.
-Rainfall erosivity can be determined using the formula Annual Average erosivity $R = 164.74 (1.1177)^S \times S^{0.64444}$ where $S = 2$ year ARI, 6 hour rainfall event (mm/h).
-The average monthly erosivity is the annual average erosivity $\times \%$ rainfall that falls in that month.
-Alternatively rainfall erosivity risk ratings for various towns are provided in Table 4.4.4 of IECA Manual.
+Term Definition EMP(C) Environmental Management Plan (Construction).
+Environmental harm As defined by the EP Act, including nuisance, serious and material environmental harm.
+ESC Erosion and Sediment Control.
+ESCP Erosion and Sediment Control Plan.
+Independent auditor An independent AQP who is not employed or affiliated with the company that developed the ESCP or undertook the activities of the independent verifier.
+Independent verifier An independent AQP who is not employed or affiliated with the company that developed the ESCP.
+Rainfall erosivity The ability of rainfall to cause erosion.
+Rainfall erosivity can be determined using the formula Annual Average erosivity R = 164.74 $(1.1177)^{S} \times S^{0.64444}$ where S = 2 year ARI, 6 hour rainfall event (mm/h).
+The average monthly erosivity is the annual average erosivity x % rainfall that falls in that month.
+Alternatively, rainfall erosivity risk ratings for various towns are provided in Table 4.4.4 of the IECA Manual.
 RUSLE Revised Universal Soil Loss Equation (RUSLE) Predictor of erosion risk based on the estimated annual soil loss.
-A = R x K x LS x C x P A = annual soil loss due to erosion (t/ha/year) R = rainfall erosivity factor K = soil erodibility factor LS = topographic factor based on slope length and gradient C = cover and management factor P = erosion control practice factor Refer to IECA Manual, Appendix E for further information.
-RPEQ Registered Professional Engineer, Queensland Type 1, Type 2 and Type 3 controls As defined by IECA Manual 'Sediment Control Classification System' design guide
+A = R x K x LS x C x P A = annual soil loss due to erosion (t/ha/year) R = rainfall erosivity factor K = soil erodibility factor LS = topographic factor based on slope length and gradient C = cover and management factor P = erosion control practice factor Refer to the IECA Manual, Appendix E for further information.
+RPEQ Registered Professional Engineer Queensland.
+Type 1, Type 2 and Type 3 controls As defined by the IECA Manual 'Sediment Control Classification System' design guide.